MrGnomes/PlantHAT/README.md

 You can find the schematic design file in the "hardware" section of this repo.

 ## Maximum Ratings
-The HAT is designed to work with a single power supply, that backpowers the raspberry pi.
+The HAT is designed to work with a single power supply, that backpowers the raspberry pi with 5V/2A.

-The power ratings for the supply are: 12V/2A
+Input Voltage: 12V

 # Coming Soon - PlantHAT Web-APP